 What Is Behcet’s Syndrome?

 Behcet’s syndrome (also called Behcet’s disease) is rare condition that causes your body’s blood vessels to swell.
-This swelling can cause lots of symptoms throughout your body.
-Sores inside your mouth and on your genitals are common, but you may also have problems in other areas, like your eyes.
+This can cause symptoms throughout your body.
+Sores inside your mouth and on your genitals are common, but you may also have symptoms in other areas.

-There’s no cure for it, but there are many ways to treat the symptoms as they appear.
+There’s no cure for Behcet’s syndrome, but there are ways to treat the symptoms.

 Behcet’s syndrome is different for everyone.
 Some people have only mild symptoms.
 Others have more serious problems.

-Symptoms often come and go.
+Your symptoms often come and go.
 Bouts of symptoms are called flares.
 Going long periods without symptoms is called remission.